 The Asian Conference on Technology in the Classroom 2017 (ACTC2017) will be held alongside The Asian Conference on Language Learning (ACLL2017).
 Registration for either of these conferences will allow participants to attend sessions in the other.

 In conjunction with our global partners, we look forward to extending a warm welcome to you in 2017.

 IAFOR Publishing Opportunities

-The IAFOR Journal of Technology in the Classroom is a peer-reviewed, editorially independent, open access journal associated with IAFOR’s Conferences on Technology in the Classroom.
+The IAFOR Journal of Education is a peer-reviewed, editorially independent, open access journal associated with IAFOR’s Conferences on Technology in the Classroom.
 A small number of papers from the Conference Proceedings will be selected by the journal editor(s) for reworking and revising, in line with normal processes of review.
 It is expected that between five and ten percent of papers included in any given Conference Proceedings will be developed for inclusion in the journal.
 The editor may also commission pieces or accept articles from the open call, subject to the same processes of peer review.

 If your abstract is accepted and you have registered for the conference, you are encouraged to submit a full paper for inclusion in the official Conference Proceedings published on the website.
 Final papers should be uploaded through the submissions system in time for the submission deadline.

 THINK, The Academic Platform, is IAFOR’s online magazine, publishing the latest in interdisciplinary research and ideas from some of the world’s foremost academics, many of whom have presented at IAFOR conferences.
 Content is varied in both subject and form, with everything from full research papers, to shorter opinion pieces, interviews, podcasts, film and photography.

 Why join an IAFOR conference?